 This is a job that is never done.
 The support from learning AT is a constant aid to me being my best self.
 I still ‘lose it’ and freak out.
 I still hit base-line when I’m out of patience and suggestions.
 I still sometimes imagine the me that is fancy-foot and care-free and creative and adventure savvy and takes great photographs of interesting things and is current and interesting and reads books and remembers things but somewhere in the reality of my story right now I can find my fulfilled and growing and awesome self – it means looking at the everyday mundane things to find fulfillment and power; unlocking the basic building blocks and seeing the beautiful adventures therein.

 Alexander Technique was a huge contributor to my labour and birthing process.
 The birth of my third child was a wonderful, empowering, climactic experience.
-I found I could be in my body, my breath and my mind and be with the pain of contractions in a very different way to my other 2 birth experiences.
+I found I could be in my body, my breath and my mind and be with the pain of contractions in a very different way to my other two birth experiences.
 I used the thought: there is so much room for the contractions, the baby and for me.
 This feeling of pain is not everything; it is not all of me.
 Taking my time to stop and breathe as a contraction arrived early on without fear meant I was setting up a context for pausing and waiting and trusting as the labour pains grew and grew.
-Realizing I wanted to go to the hospital I remember walking to the car a contraction coming and me waiting standing at the car – not getting into the car – feeling the moment come and go, not forcing a rhythm but letting my breathing be the rhythm.
+Realising I wanted to go to the hospital I remember walking to the car a contraction coming and me waiting standing at the car – not getting into the car – feeling the moment come and go, not forcing a rhythm but letting my breathing be the rhythm.
 Such a small thing but a practiced example for me of inhibition and how empowering it felt.
 Staying with space – refusing fixity – letting the contractions come and using my body in a coordinated way so I could stay with the process of things coming and going.

 The peaceful, inherent trust I am building in my body from my work in the Alexander technique is allowing me to know that it’s all good – I am able – I am built for all the tasks life requires of us – I can move and perform without strain and pain.
 From the labour and birth to the healing process to the intense mothering of a baby and two other rambunctious boys – I am enough.
 I am strong and soft.
 I can recover.
 It takes conscious noticing and directing but the ever growing awareness is so enjoyable and is becoming more and more refined.